 When you first start building your cryptocurrency portfolio, the number of coins you can choose from is a bit overwhelming.
-There are countless cryptocurrency coins out there so the big question is, which ones do you choose?
+There are countless coins out there, so the big question is, which ones do you choose?

 There are numerous strategies for choosing coins and building a killer portfolio that even Warren Buffet would be jealous of.
 Start by following a few fundamental tactics, in the beginning, in order to minimize your risk while learning.

 Fortunately, I’ve developed this well-rounded, easy to read guide in order to ensure that your cryptocurrency investing experience is a profitable one.
 Done properly, you’ll have enough of those shiny crypto coins to buy you that lambo that everyone keeps annoyingly shouting about.